 Myth #4: Kids outgrow NVLD.

 Fact: Although trouble with motor coordination and social skills may look like “growing pains,” kids with NVLD don’t outgrow these challenges.
 NVLD and the issues that come with it will remain throughout adulthood.
 NVLD might appear to go away, though, as children get older and learn to cope.
-For instance, motor skills training and social skills training can help kids with NVLD relate better to others and
+For instance, motor skills training and social skills training can help kids with NVLD relate better to others and build self-esteem.

 Myth #5: Kids with NVLD don’t like sports.